nujensait/phpexp/CodeTasks/CodeWars/phone_number/readme.md

 ## Title
-Create phone number function
+Create phone number (6 kyu)

 ## Task source
 https://www.codewars.com/kata/525f50e3b73515a6db000b83/train/php

 ##  Instructions
 Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number.

 ###  Example
 ```